Ernest-Low/AudioApp-Server/README.md

 - Audio file management (Upload, Update, Delete, List)

 You can import the Postman collection by downloading the **`postman_collection.json`** file included in this repository.

+For the .env file, it requires the following:
+PORT - Any port for hosting the server on, I used 3000 AUTH_KEY - for the JWT, any string will do
+UPLOAD_DIR - Directory in root that the uploaded audio files will go to.
+I used "uploads/audio/" DATABASE_URL - For prisma.
+This used PostgreSQL, so the url goes something like this: "postgresql://username:password@localhost:5432/audioapp?schema=audioapp"

+If you're looking to host the frontend along, under config it has allowedOrigins.ts.
+Include the url there (default, has "http://localhost:5173")